-Whether the church is a brand new plant, 15 years old or into its 5th generation of members, pastors ask this question.
+It doesn’t matter if the church is a brand-new plant, 15 years old or into its 5th generation of members.

-Whether the church is in a remote regional town, a bustling thriving city or small village in a developing country, pastors ask this question.
+Location makes no difference.
+Whether their church is in a remote town, bustling thriving city or a small village in a developing country.

-Whether the church is staff led, elder led or congregationally governed, pastors ask this question.
+Whether the church is staff-led, elder-led or congregationally governed, pastors ask this question.

 It’s church health.

 So for me, what hinders church growth, is the wrong question.